jvaugha3038/PID-Project/README.md

 ## Side Notes
 * We used no acrylic
 * String/thin wires are terrible.
 Avoid at all costs.
 * Planning before starting to build does indeed make the project take less time.
 Shocker.
+* We finished this and the tic tac toe project on the same day.

 # `Reflection`
 We used no acrylic, which is sure to make up for the absurd amount we used in the tic tac toe project.
+Speaking of which, this project felt much more manageable, since it was a much smaller and less ambitious project that used an LCD and a rotary encoder, both of which we used in the last class assignment we did.
+The fan breaking halted all progress for about a week, and my inability to understand simple-pid also didn't help, but we still managed to create a working project on time.
+Personally, I much preferred the PID function over simple-pid, because its much easier to understand.
+I just cut out some of the variables at the beginning of it, and started plugging number into it and it worked fine.
+Also the complete lack of tuning our project required made it very easy.